Yesterday, I gave you a list of twenty-five ways to stir the pot and cultivate curiosity.

 All of this (and more . . . much more) simply because we

-If you need a compass to point you to books that transport, delight, surprise, awaken, capture, challenge, and change, you will find guidance in Choosing Books for Your Homeschool.
+If you need a compass to point you to books that transport, delight, surprise, awaken, capture, challenge, and change, you will find guidance in my post: Choosing Books for Your Homeschool.

 Elijah wasn't born a bibliovore, but he quickly became one after his first reading challenge.
 I remember reading the first chapter or two of The Boxcar Children to Elijah and conveniently leaving the book out for him to snag, if he wanted.
 I spied him peeking at the next chapter and remember him finishing off the entire read with speed that surpassed my own.
 That was his first chapter book.